rmaicle/dlang-guide/basic_types/void/index.md

 (See [Array](/array.html) chapter).
 The `void` type is also used as function return type.
 A `void` function return type tells the compiler that a function does not return a value or that it returns a `void` type.
-The use of `void` in this scenario is necessary as function syntex declaration requires that a function specify the type of value it returns.
+The use of `void` in this scenario is necessary as function syntax declaration requires that a function specify its return type.

 {% highlight d %}
 void main() { }
 {% endhighlight %}

-A void type does not have a literal.
+A void type does not have any literals.

 ##### Sections
 {% include reference_dlang_subsection_links.html %}